 2) Never, never, never gamble with any money that you can’t afford to lose (and that means lose the whole lot)

 We recommend deciding how much you want to spend and how frequently you want to spend it BEFORE signing up to a bingo site, and then sticking to those limits just as you would for any other form of entertainment.
 If you think you would find this hard to keep track of, ask the bingo site to set a deposit limit for you.
-Many sites will also let you set limits on play or on losses and some even provide helpful tools to help you keep track; more sites will be doing this in the future as it becomes part of UKGC regulations.
+Most sites will also let you set limits on play or on losses and some even provide helpful tools to help you keep track; even more bingo sites will be doing this in the future as it becomes part of UKGC regulations.

 Reputable sites will offer an escalating range of measures:

 1) Temporary time out – essentially, you can ask the site to freeze your account and ban you for a few days.
 This is less formal than a self-exclusion but can be a good first measure if you think you may have a problem and need some time and space to think it over.
-From October 2015, bingo sites are required to offer this for a variety of time periods.
+From October 2015, bingo sites have been required to offer this for a variety of time periods.

 2) Account closure – sites are required, as a condition of their licence, to make this quick and easy.
 It may not be enough for someone with a problem though, as they could just reopen it again or open a fresh account somewhere else.